themyth92/ngSpin/README.md

  * [Sam Herbert SVG Loader](http://samherbert.net/svg-loaders/)

 ## Notice
-This project currently in progress ...
+This project is currently in progress ...